The new consultation rates offered to private doctors by the Health Insurance were rejected by five of the six unions in the sector.

 READ ALSOPrice of consultations: lying poker between doctors and health insurance

-A situation that is not about to get better, because in the absence of an agreement, the new prices will be set by an “arbitrator”.
+A situation that is not regarding to get better, because in the absence of an agreement, the new prices will be set by an “arbitrator”.
 In this case, a senior official designated by the executive, who will have three months to consult all the protagonists and present a text which, once validated by the minister, will be binding on everyone until the next negotiation.
 “We will waste time,” lamented Mr. Braun.
 The budget envelope should in passing be revised downwards: the minister’s entourage does not hide the fact that he “does not want to give the same thing” as if the unions had signed.
 At the risk of rekindling the anger of doctors, who have already demonstrated twice since the beginning of the year.

 Some unions are now agitating the threat of deconvention, which allows doctors to freely set their prices but without any reimbursement of their patients by Social Security.
 A practice which currently concerns “a little less than 1%” of practitioners according to the ministry.
-This “would penalize the French even more by creating a two-tier medicine, with only the rich who could treat themselves”, warned Mr. Braun, who is still looking for a cure for the approximately 6 million French people currently without a doctor.
+This “would penalize the French even more by creating a two-tier medicine, with only the rich who might treat themselves”, warned Mr. Braun, who is still looking for a cure for the approximately 6 million French people currently without a doctor.
 In particular for the 600,000 chronically ill people to whom Emmanuel Macron has promised a solution “before the end of the year”.
 The Minister of Health, who had already announced that these people would be “contacted” before the summer, specified that he would make announcements on this subject “next week”.